-Hauri 2002, Portnyagin et al. 2008, Chen et al. 2011, Gaetani et al. 2012, and Mironov et al. 2015 use changes in the H or water in the melt inclusions in unoriented olivines to estimate H diffusivities in natural olivine.
+Hauri 2002, Portnyagin et al. 2008, Chen et al. 2011, Gaetani et al. 2012, and Mironov et al. 2015 use changes in the water concentration in the melt inclusions in unoriented olivines to estimate H+ diffusivities in natural olivine.
 As discussed in some detail by Chen et al. 2011, diffusive anisotropy is very difficult to account for in these models, and the resulting estimates are likely to fall somewhere between the fast and slow direction diffusivities.
-And indeed, six of the seven diffusivity estimates produced from these melt inclusions studies fall between our estimated fast direction diffusivities || [100] and our slower direction diffusivities (Figure 10).
-Thus, the H diffusivity estimates from Portnyagin et al. 2008, Chen et al. 2011, Gaetani et al. 2012, and Mironov et al. 2015 are all fully consistent with the results presented here.
-This agreement is remarkable given the wide variety of experimental conditions represented by these efforts, including both hydration and dehydration and oxygen fugacities rangi1ng from QFM-7 (Chen et al. 2011) to QFM+3.3 (Portnyagin et al. 2008).
+Indeed, six of the seven diffusivity estimates produced from these melt inclusions studies fall between our estimated fast direction diffusivities || a and our slower direction diffusivities (Figure 11).
+Thus, the H+ diffusivity estimates from Portnyagin et al. 2008, Chen et al. 2011, Gaetani et al. 2012, and Mironov et al. 2015 are all fully consistent with the results presented here.
+This agreement is remarkable given the wide variety of experimental conditions represented by these efforts, including both hydration and dehydration and oxygen fugacities ranging from QFM-7 (Chen et al. 2011) to QFM+3.3 (Portnyagin et al. 2008).

-The only exception to all of this agreement is a single, very fast estimate by Hauri 2002 for the dehydration of a melt-inclusion-bearing olivine from Loihi.
-This very rapid movement is difficult to understand with any certainty in the absense of either oriented profiles or FTIR spectra, but it does match well with PP mechanism diffusion observed during very early stages of dehydration in San Carlos olivine SC1-2.
-Thus, while most natural olivine is likely dehydrating at the intermediate rates shown is pink lines in Figure 10, H diffusion may in at least some cases be faster, particularly during early stages of dehydration.
+The only exception to the broad agreement of the above studies is a single, very fast estimate by Hauri 2002 for the dehydration of a melt-inclusion-bearing olivine from Loihi.
+This very rapid movement is difficult to understand with any certainty in the absence of either oriented profiles or FTIR spectra, but it does match well with PP mechanism diffusion observed during very early stages of dehydration in San Carlos olivine SC1-2.
+Thus, while most natural olivine is likely dehydrating at the intermediate rates shown in pink lines in Figure 11, H+ diffusion may in at least some cases be faster, particularly during early stages of dehydration.

-While more work remains to better understand and predict the variations in the rate of H loss from olivine, the frequent observation of rapid H loss and anisotropy from natural samples suggests that at least some of the H+ in a typical olivine dehydrating upon ascent is exiting via the proton-polaron mechanism, resulting in H diffusion with a fast direction || [100] and diffusivities faster than PV.
+While more work remains to better understand and predict the variations in the rate of H loss from olivine, the frequent observation of rapid H+ loss and anisotropy from natural samples suggests that at least some of the H+ in a typical olivine dehydrating upon ascent is exiting via the proton-polaron mechanism, resulting in H+ diffusion with a fast direction || a and diffusivities faster than PV.

 Comparison with previous work on peak-specific behavior

-Different HH incorporation mechanisms can and do move at different rates (Figures 6-8; Padron-Navarta et al. 2014; Hilchie et al. 2014; Tollan et al. 2015; Peslier et al. 2015; Jollands et al. 2016).
-Most of the peak-specific hydrogen diffusivities observed in this study are orders of magnitude higher than any of the diffusivities observed in sythetic forsterite (Figure 10).
-Peak-specific diffusivities may also change over time (Figure 7), most likely due to a redistribution of H among different incorporation mechanisms and discussed further below.
-Thus, single values for peak-specific diffusivities measured in sythetic forsterite (Padron-Navarta et al. 2014; Jollands et al. 2016) are unlikely to apply to more complicated natural Fe-bearing olivines where PP is taking place and an increased number of defects and higher vacancy concentrations may speed up vacancy-facilitated diffusion.
+H+ loss or gain occurs from different FTIR peaks at different rates (Figures 6-9; Padron-Navarta et al. 2014; Hilchie et al. 2014; Tollan et al. 2015; Peslier et al. 2015; Jollands et al. 2016).
+Most of the peak-specific H+ diffusivities observed in this study are orders of magnitude higher than any of the diffusivities observed in synthetic forsterite (Figure 11).
+Peak-specific diffusivities may also change over time (Figure 7), most likely due to a redistribution of H+ among different defects and discussed further below.
+Thus, single values for peak-specific diffusivities measured in synthetic forsterite (Padron-Navarta et al. 2014; Jollands et al. 2016) are unlikely to apply to natural Fe-bearing olivines where PP is taking place and an increased number of defects and higher vacancy concentrations may speed up vacancy-facilitated diffusion.

 Padron-Navarta et al. 2014, Hilchie et al. 2014, and Peslier et al. 2015 all observe faster movement of Mg-vacancy-related defects [Mg] and/or [tri] relative to Si-vacancy-related defects [Ti] and [Si] during dehydration.
-This observation is echoed in our PV hydration data for SC1-7 (Figure 4) but is in our SC1-2 samplenot as clear in our data for Kilauea Iki or SC1-2.
+This observation is echoed in our PV hydration data for SC1-7 (Figure 4) but we were unable to test this result during dehydration of our SC1-2 sample because these peaks were either not present ([Mg]) or not systematically present ([tri]).